 There is a record-breaking 20 countries taking part, the most in the history of the Junior Eurovision Song Contest.
 Including Kazakhstan and Wales, making their debut in the contest.
 Originally there were 19 countries in the contest, but Ukraine later confirmed their participation on the 2nd of August.

 Australia is also joining the fun once again!
-If a song is available yet, you can listen to it by clicking on the song title.
+You can listen to all the songs by clicking on the song title below:

 Albania: Efi Gjika – Barbie